APrettyCoolProgram/Dudelang/docs/makingof/NiceParser.md

 3. String literals should be enclosed in double quotes (e.g., "Hello world")
 4. The components (Lexer, Parser, Semantic Analysis, Code Generation, Runtime) should implemented in .NET 10 C#, using appropriate libraries and frameworks for each component.

-Be sure to document *everything* thoroughly, including design decisions, implementation details, and any deviations from the original plan.
+Remember: document *everything* thoroughly, including design decisions, implementation details, and any deviations from the original plan.

 And make sure to create/update the following: